sassoftware/event-provenance-registry/docs/reference/glossary.md

 event_receiver all have a "successful" status, the DU can progress through the event_receiver.

-### Event Receiver
+### Event Provenance Registry

-Polaris service that manages and stores events and tracks event_receivers and event_receiver_groups.
-Provides an API and a UI that let you create event_receivers and event_receiver_groups.
-Query the Event Receiver to get identifying information about event_receivers and events.
+Event Provenance Registry (EPR) service that manages and stores events and tracks event_receivers and event_receiver_groups.
+Provides an API that let you create event_receivers and event_receiver_groups.
+Query the Event Provenance Registry (EPR) to get identifying information about event_receivers and events.

 ### graphql